guanzhehong/guanzhehong/_pages/about.md

 News
 ======
-(May 2024) Started student researcher position at Google Research with Rina Panigrahy.
+(May 2024) Started student researcher position at Google Research with Dr. Rina Panigrahy.

-(Oct 2022) Started student researcher position at Google Research with Yin Cui and Enming Luo.
+(Oct 2022) Started student researcher position at Google Research with Dr. Yin Cui and Dr. Enming Luo.